 - Inability to Test Drive: While there might be a base model available to test drive, you will not be able to take your unbuilt, customized boat for a spin before purchase.

-Buying a used boat as a first-time owner can be a great choice.
+Buying a used boat as a first time owner can be a great choice.
 You have the opportunity to experience boat life on your terms and within your budget.
 If after owning a used boat you decide to invest in boating as a fixture in your life, you can upgrade to a bigger and better vessel down the line.
+Finding a great used boat for under $100k is a breeze, and you can often get into one for well under $30k.

 - Cost: Sure, you will be buying a boat that has seen its fair share of open water.
 The tradeoff is getting more for your money in terms of size, features, and technology.